alexa/ask-sdk-controls/doc/userGuide.md

 skill](https://developer.amazon.com/en-US/docs/alexa/ask-toolkit/vs-code-ask-skills.html#test).

-We recommend using local-debugging when doing initial live testing of your skills as it provides fast and easy access to log messages and the ability to hit breakpoints can prove invaluable.
+We recommend using local-debugging when doing initial live testing of your skills as it provides fast and easy access to log messages, and the ability to hit breakpoints can prove invaluable.

 ## 3.5.
 Running the regression tests

-The HelloWorld skill, simple as it is, has two(!) regression tests.
+The Hello World skill, simple as it is, has two(!) regression tests.
 The tests are in `lambda/test/test1.js` and a launch configuration is in `/ide/vscode/launch.json`.
 Select the "Run tests" target and press `F5` to run the tests.
 The test code is: